-As a result, free and independent information is available in Russia despite massive restrictions on some areas of media freedom.
-The country's media policy has, however, ensured that only those who actively seek this information can access it.
+Consequently, despite all the restrictions on media freedom, free and independent information is still available in Russia.
+The Kremlin’s media policy has, however, ensured that only those who actively seek this information can access it.